vokimon/markdown-customblocks/docs/generators-linkcard.md

 `wideimage` (bool, default True)
 : Whether the featured image will be shown wide, if not, a small thumb will be shown

+`*args`
+: any extra positional value will be added as class to the top level element

 Additionally you can provide the following keyword parameters to override information extracted from the url: